During the hot summer months, Shiba Sephy has gotten lazy and his waist is starting to look more like his hips.

 Until the next time, Team Shiba and Sibe signing out.

-One of the best ways to keep a dog engaged and out of mischief is by investing in some good dog toys.
-However, expensive dog toys do not necessarily mean safe, good, or fun.
+One of the best ways to keep a dog engaged and out of mischief is by investing in some interactive dog toys.
+However, expensive toys do not necessarily mean safe, good, or fun.
 Here are some of the toys that work best at keeping my dogs happy and positively engaged.

 Dogs need physical and mental exercise every day, or they may grow bored and get destructive.
 One great way to exercise our dog, is to get them some fun interactive food toys, and to play some fun games with them.
 Here are some of my dogs favorite toys.

 I recently purchased the Egg Babies toy for my dogs.
 These toys are a lot of fun.
 There is a soft skin resembling various animals, and an elastic opening where you can put in several soft squeaky eggs.
-My Shiba Inu was able to extract the squeaky eggs pretty easily, and of course proceeded [...]
+My Shiba Inu was able to extract the squeaky eggs pretty easily, and of course proceeded to start [...]